 Savings Through Travel Websites

-Bonus: some of these companies offer discount plans or rewards for frequent customers.
-For example, Hotels.com offers a free nights hotel stay for every 10 nights you stay through reservations you book through them.
-I’ve earned several free nights stays through the Hotels.com rewards program.
+Some of these companies offer discount plans or rewards for frequent customers.
+For example, Hotels.com offers a free one-night hotel stay for every 10 nights you reserve through them.

 Credit Cards and Rewards Programs

 Using a travel rewards program can help you earn points and benefits like free checked bags, priority boarding, free flights, free hotel stays and other perks.
 You can earn even more points with a credit card rewards program.

 Some of the more popular travel credit cards are a joint offering between a credit card company and a specific airline or hotel chain.
 These reward cards may come with a sign-up bonus equal to a free flight or several nights at a hotel.
 Other perks may include free checked bags for you and your party, priority boarding, flight discounts, merchandise and other benefits.

 Check out these credit offers to learn more:

 With any credit card, read the fine print before you sign up for any deals, and pay your card in full each month to avoid any fees or interest.